Kansas House of Representatives: History

 On January 29, 1861, President James Buchanan authorized Kansas to become the 34th state of United States, a free state.
 The ratification of the Kansas Constitution created the Kansas House of Representatives as the lower house of the state legislature.

 Members of the Kansas House voted to impeach Governor Charles L. Robinson in 1862, but the impeachment trial did not lead to his conviction and removal of office.
 The Kansas Senate did vote to impeach the secretary of state and state auditor for the unlawful sale of bonds, but only three state senators voted for the governor's impeachment.

 In 1870, the Kansas House of Representatives first met at the Kansas State Capitol, which was not officially completed until 1903.

 Populists and Republicans both claimed control of the Kansas House of Representatives in 1893, with the Populists accusing the Republican Party of election fraud.
 The dispute led to separate Populist-led and Republican-led Houses in 1893 until the Kansas Supreme Court sided with the Republicans and the Populist-led House disbanded.

+In 1888, Alfred B. Fairfax became the first African American elected to the House.
+He served as chairman of the House Committee on Immigration.

 In 1918, Minnie J. Grinstead became the first female elected to the House.

 In 1966, the state legislature began to hold annual general sessions and a constitutional amendment adopted at the 1974 general election extended the duration of the session held in the even-numbered years to 90 calendar days, subject to extension by a vote of two-thirds of the elected membership of each house.

 United States presidential candidate Bob Dole, the 1996 Republican nominee, began his political career with a two-year term in the Kansas House of Representatives after his election in 1950.